Backpack and Boat Electrofishing

 Certification

 Participants will receive a Certificate of Completion for each course taken.
-Those who complete all four days will receive certificates for both Fish Identification and Electrofishing Training.
 The electrofishing course aligns with previous provincial electrofisher certification requirements, but Ontario no longer certifies electrofishing.
-Users must demonstrate due diligence through training and assessment.
-While electrofishing certification is not a requirement for obtaining an MNR Licence to Collect Fish for Scientific Purposes, it serves as valuable training for safe and effective practices.
+While electrofishing certification is not required to obtain an MNR Licence to Collect Fish for Scientific Purposes, it provides valuable training in safe and effective practices.

 Registration Information